aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 The intended audience of this guide is infrastructure engineers, architects, system administrators, devops professionals and platform engineers who have practical experience architecting in the AWS Cloud and are familiar with Kubernetes technology.

 The purpose of this guide is to provide detailed instructions to deploy an independent Amazon EKS control cluster with Karmada.
-There are several pre-requisites and for demo purposes we assume the existance of two indepedent, kubernetes clusters to join as member to the federation.
+There are several pre-requisites and for demo purposes we assume the existence of two indepedent, kubernetes clusters to join as member to the federation.

 By implementing this guidance, you will be able to manage your kubernetes cluster workloads from a unified management point for all cluster, in other words, a single pane of glass.

 ## Architecture Overview

-The diagram below outlines the architecture of a Karmada cluster that can manage two independent Amazon EKS clusters and build a cluster federation.
+The diagram below outlines the architecture of a Karmada cluster that can manage two independent Amazon EKS clusters.

 ![Karmada Architecture](karmada-architecture.png)